- High energy operation for rapid milling; low energy operation for specimen polishing

 A thermal safeguard can be programmed to a specific stage temperature threshold at which the ion sources will be deactivated if the liquid nitrogen in the dewar becomes depleted.

 The ion milling process can be automatically terminated by elapsed time, by temperature, or by an optional laser photodetection system.

 In situ specimen viewing

-The ion milling process can be monitored in situ in the milling position when using either the stereo microscope (optional) or the high-magnification microscope (optional).
+The ion milling process can be monitored in situ in the milling position when using either the optional stereo or high-magnification microscopes.